C2A2-at-Florida-Atlantic-University/HowTos/README.md

 # How Tos
-Collection or md files on how to do basic tasks
+Collection of md files on how to do basic tasks

 To add your own, create md file, name it How_to_XXXX.md and fill it in this format: